nelmio/alice/README.md

         members: [@user2, @user3]
 ```

-The other, which is more interesting, is to define a reference with a wildcard,
+Another, which is more interesting, is to define a reference with a wildcard,
 and also tell Alice how many object you want:

 ```yaml